Frontier: Elite II: Comparisons with Elite

 Frontier has more advanced graphics than Elite, but this is mostly due to the differences in the underlying computer platforms, as the Amiga, Atari ST, and IBM PC offered much more power than the BBC Micro and Commodore 64.
 The graphics engine was advanced for its time, featuring curved Bézier surfaces, and texture mapping in the PC version.

 Frontier operates on a very large scale compared to previous games, and most games since.
 It is, for example, possible to do realistic gravitational slingshots around supermassive stars and large planets, and in the same engine fly close enough to the ground to read the (accurate) time from the face of a clock.

-Frontier built on Elite differs in other aspects as well.
-It is possible to freeform seamlessly land on planets, something not possible in the first Elite.
+Players can seamlessly land on planets, something not possible in the first Elite.
 Most stars also have a system of planets around them, while in the previous game there would only be a single planet and space station in every system.
 In addition to this some real stars had been placed in the Frontier universe, mostly near Sol, such as Alpha Centauri and Sirius.
 Other brighter stars such as Altair, Antares, Betelgeuse and Polaris, which are much further out, are also included.
 All planets and most major moons in the Sol system can also be visited.
 On zooming out, other galaxies are visible, although these other galaxies are simply duplicates of the first, and not accessible in any version of the game.

-Similarly to the original Elite, Frontier offers dozens of ships, from small but fast fighters like the Eagle, multi-role traders like the Cobra to huge cruisers such as the Anaconda or the Panther.
+Similarly to the original Elite, Frontier offers dozens of ships, including small but fast fighters like the Eagle, multi-role traders like the Cobra, and huge cruisers such as the Anaconda or the Panther.
 Players may own only one ship at a time, so when a new ship is purchased, the old ship is part exchanged (i.e. traded in with most of its trade value deducted from the new ship's price).